egalpin/apt-vim/README.md

 URLs (required):  URLs of Git repositories separated by whitespace

-Removes a plugin and all of its dependencies.
+Removes a plugin and all of its dependencies, but KEEPS the installation recipe.
 In doing so, your system will not become cluttered with outdated files on which no plugins depend.
-A dependency (Ex. `node`) is __ONLY__ removed if no other plugins in your configuration have the same dependency.
+A dependency (Ex. `ctags`) is __ONLY__ removed if no other plugins in your configuration have the same dependency.

+####delete

+    apt-vim remove [options] URLs

+URLs (required):  URLs of Git repositories separated by whitespace

+The same as `remove`, but also REMOVES the installation recipe.

 ####update